phalcon-orphanage/docs/en/reference/session.rst

         public function indexAction()
         {
-            //Set a session variable
+            // Set a session variable
             $this->session->set("user-name", "Michael");
         }

         public function welcomeAction()
         {

-            //Check if the variable is defined
-            if ($this->session->has("user-name")) {
+            // Check if the variable is defined if ($this->session->has("user-name")) {

-                //Retrieve its value
+                // Retrieve its value
                 $name = $this->session->get("user-name");
             }
         }